bbye98/mdcraft/paper/paper.md

    index: 1
  - name: Department of Chemical Engineering, Imperial College, London SW7 2AZ, United Kingdom
    index: 2

-date:
+date: June __, 2024
 bibliography: paper.bib
 ---

 # Summary

-`MDCraft` is a comprehensive Python package designed to enhance research workflows involving molecular dynamics (MD) simulations.
-It streamlines the entire process, from the setup and execution of simulations, to the analysis of trajectories using sophisticated algorithms, and post-processing tools for visualizing results, thereby making computational chemistry more accessible to a broader audience.
+MDCraft is a comprehensive Python package designed to enhance research workflows involving molecular dynamics (MD) simulations.
+It streamlines the entire process—from setting up and executing simulations to analyzing trajectories using sophisticated algorithms and visualizing results—making computational chemistry more accessible to a broader audience.
 At its core, MDCraft comprises three principal components.

-First, for the analysis and optimization of MD simulations, the `lammps` and `openmm` modules provide user-friendly tools enabling the exploration of a wide variety of large soft matter systems over a range of timescales in the LAMMPS [@thompson:2022] and OpenMM [@eastman:2017] simulation packages, respectively.
-These modules extend the functionality of popular MD simulation toolkits by introducing custom force fields, such as the efficient and intuitive Gaussian core model with smeared electrostatics (GCMe) [@ye:2024], incorporating advanced techniques like slab correction [@yeh:1999;@ballenegger:2009] and the method of image charges [@hautman:1989] for charged systems with a slab geometry, facilitating coarse-grained MD simulations by scaling physical values by fundamental quantities (mass $m$, length $d$, energy $\epsilon$, and Boltzmann constant $k_\mathrm{B}T$), and offering feature-rich readers and writers for topologies and trajectories stored in memory-efficient formats.
+First, the `lammps` and `openmm` modules provide user-friendly tools to initialize, optimize, and run simulations, enabling the exploration of various large soft matter systems across different timescales.
+These modules extend the functionality of the LAMMPS [@thompson:2022] and OpenMM [@eastman:2017] simulation packages by introducing custom force fields, such as the efficient and intuitive Gaussian core model with smeared electrostatics (GCMe) [@ye:2024]; incorporating advanced techniques like the slab correction [@yeh:1999;@ballenegger:2009] and the method of image charges [@hautman:1989] for charged systems with slab geometries; facilitating coarse-grained MD simulations by scaling physical values by the fundamental quantities (mass $m$, length $d$, energy $\epsilon$, and Boltzmann constant $k_\mathrm{B}T$); and offering feature-rich readers and writers for topologies and trajectories stored in memory-efficient formats.

-Second, for the analysis of simulation trajectories, the `algorithm` and `analysis` modules offer optimized serial and multithreaded algorithms and analysis classes, respectively, for evaluating structural, thermodynamic, and dynamic properties using the generated thermodynamic state and trajectory data.
-The properties that can be computed include, but are not limited to, structure factors, density and potential profiles, end-to-end vector autocorrelation functions for polymers, and Onsager transport coefficients [@fong:2020].
+Second, the `algorithm` and `analysis` modules offer optimized serial and multithreaded algorithms and analysis classes for evaluating structural, thermodynamic, and dynamic properties using thermodynamic state and trajectory data.
+These properties include, but are not limited to, static and dynamic structure factors, density and potential profiles, end-to-end vector autocorrelation functions for polymers, and Onsager transport coefficients [@fong:2020].

-Finally, the `fit` and `plot` modules facilitate the post-processing of results ensuring they are suitable for scientific publications.
-These modules include curve fitting and helper functions that interface seamlessly with commonly used libraries such as SciPy [@2020SciPy-NMeth] and Matplotlib [@Hunter:2007] libraries are also provided.
+Finally, the `fit` and `plot` modules simplify the post-processing and visualization of data, aiding in the creation of aesthetically pleasing figures for scientific publications.
+These modules consist of models for curve fitting and helper functions that interface seamlessly with the commonly used SciPy [@virtanen:2020] and Matplotlib [@hunter:2007] libraries.

-These three components collectively provide both novice and experienced MD simulation users with a comprehensive set of tools required to conduct experiments, ranging from simple to complex, within a single succinct package.
+Together, these modules provide both novice and experienced MD simulation users with a comprehensive set of tools necessary to conduct experiments ranging from simple to complex, all within a single, succinct package.

 # Statement of need

-While well-established molecular dynamics analysis packages such as `MDAnalysis` [@michaud-agrawalMDAnalysisToolkitAnalysis2011] and `MDTraj` [@McGibbon2015MDTraj] have existed for some time, their primary focus has been on the post-simulation analysis.
-In contrast, MDCraft aims to provide tools for the entire simulation process, from initialization to post-processing.
-In particular, the youngest of the standardized simulation packages, OpenMM, offers little in the way of an easy-to-use interface and analysis tools, with `MDCraft` filling-in these gaps.
-Notably, the relatively new OpenMM simulation package lacks an intuitive interface and comprehensive analysis tools, a gap that MDCraft aims to fill.
-By leveraging the modularity of OpenMM, MDCraft introduces novel simulation potentials (GCMe) and methods (image charges) not typically available in other simulation packages.
+Although established MD analysis packages such as MDAnalysis [@michaudagrawal:2011] and MDTraj [@mcgibbon:2015] have been around for a considerable time, they primarily focus on the post-simulation analysis.
+In contrast, MDCraft is designed to provide comprehensive support throughout the entire simulation process, from initialization to post-processing.

+MDCraft is tightly integrated with OpenMM, a relatively new simulation toolkit that has seen a surge in popularity in recent years due to its class-leading performance and flexibility through support for custom intermolecular forces and integrators for equations of motion.
+Due to its age and design philosophy, OpenMM offers comparatively fewer choices of pair potentials and external forces, and no on-the-fly analysis support.
+MDCraft fills this gap in two ways.
+First, the `openmm` module leverages the modularity of OpenMM to provide a suite of custom force fields, problem-solving tools, trajectory readers and writers, and utility functions for unit reduction, topology transformations, and performance optimizations that are not typically available in other simulation packages.
+Then, the classes in the `analysis` module enable computing common structural, thermodynamic, and dynamic properties using the topology, trajectory, and state data generated by OpenMM (or other simulation packages).

-Additionally, MDCraft stands out due to its remarkable flexibility within its analysis toolkit.
-General users have unprecedented control over what aspects of the properties to calculate and which method to employed, through a plethora of well-documented built-in options in each analysis class, without having to be concerned about the underlying implementations.
-Conversely, advanced users have the option to work directly with the algorithms for further customization.
-These tools have proven indispensable in several recent publications [@glismanMultivalentIonMediatedPolyelectrolyte2024;@manthaAdsorptionIsothermMechanism2024;@Lee2024].
+The `analysis` module also stands out due to the remarkable flexibility it affords its end users.
+General users have unprecedented control over what aspects of the properties to calculate and which method to employ through a plethora of well-documented built-in options in each analysis class, without having to be concerned about the underlying implementations.
+More advanced users, on the other hand, have the option to work directly with the algorithms in the `algorithms` module for further customization.
+These analysis functions and classes have proven indispensable in several recent publications [@glisman:2024;@mantha:2024;@lee:2024].

 The application of MDCraft extends across various domains within computational chemistry and materials science.
-Researchers can utilize it to study the low-level mechanisms involved in supercapacitors, polymer gels and XX, thus highlighting its versatility and broad applicability in cutting-edge scientific research.
+Researchers can utilize it to study the low-level mechanisms involved in supercapacitors, polymer gels, drug delivery systems, and nanomaterial synthesis, thus highlighting its versatility and broad applicability in cutting-edge scientific research.

 # Acknowledgements

 We acknowledge contributions from Alec Glisman in the development of this package.
-Z-G.W. acknowledges funding from Hong Kong Quantum AI Lab, AIR\@InnoHK of the Hong Kong Government.
+Zhen-Gang Wang acknowledges funding from Hong Kong Quantum AI Lab, AIR\@InnoHK of the Hong Kong Government.

 # References